Pain Science and Management

 About the course

-The School of Health & Rehabilitation is based on Keele campus and has a well-established undergraduate physiotherapy programme.
+The School of Allied Health Professions is based on Keele campus and has a well-established undergraduate physiotherapy programme.
 It has strong connections both with local clinical units and with other Schools within the University such as the Schools of Nursing & Midwifery, Medicine, and Pharmacy.

 The part-time MSc programme can be completed in two years although up to three years is permitted.
 Students who opt for the modular route may take up to five years if they wish.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.